the inconceivable as-it-is-ness of reality

 In the 4th century CE, Asanga, a monk, and his more philosophically inclined half-brother Vasubandhu, founded the Yogacara school, which carried out a similar philosophical inquiry into the concept of emptiness.
 By then, the Gupta Dynasty was on the rise to establish what is regarded as the Golden Age of India, a period which saw the flowering of Hinduism, which in time led to a decline of Buddhism in India.
 This, of course, was also the period when Buddhism was becoming influential in China.

-Both Asanga and Vasubandhu were born in Purusapura (present-day Peshawar, Pakistan) then the capital city of the ancient kingdom of Gandhara), whereas Nagarjuna and his disciples in the Madhyamika School, had lived in what is now the south-eastern state of Andhra Pradesh.
-Tibetan Buddhists see the Madhyamikas as more radical in their understanding of emptiness than the Yogacaras, but Western scholars tend to regard the Yogacaras’ insights as more sophisticated than those of the Madhyamikas, perhaps too sophisticated and complex, since there are relatively few studies of the Yogacara school in the West!
+Both Asanga and Vasubandhu were born in Purusapura (present-day Peshawar, Pakistan) then the capital city of the ancient kingdom of Gandhara), whereas Nagarjuna and his disciples in the Madhyamaka School, had lived in what is now the south-eastern state of Andhra Pradesh.
+Tibetan Buddhists see the Madhyamakas as more radical in their understanding of emptiness than the Yogacaras, but Western scholars tend to regard the Yogacaras’ insights as more sophisticated than those of the Madhyamakas, perhaps too sophisticated and complex, since there are relatively few studies of the Yogacara school in the West!

 An investigation of consciousness processes based on meditation